People

 David Clark (he/him)

 I started as an Ocean Science and Engineering PhD student in Fall 2023.
 I’m originally from Powder Springs, GA, and earned my B.S. in Earth and Atmospheric Science right here at Georgia Tech (THWg!).
-My research mainly focuses on developing a modern paleoclimate record for the Southern Caribbean using coral skeletons.
-When I’m not milling corals in the ES&T building or taking samples in Curaçao, I’m usually camping in the Smokies or playing soccer and pickleball.
-If you have questions about grad student life in the lab or at Tech, let me know!
+My research focuses on developing new paleoclimate analysis techniques for coral skeletons and applying them to a modern record for the Southern Caribbean.
+When I’m not milling corals in the lab, fighting with the ICP-OES, or taking samples in Curaçao, I’m usually backpacking, playing soccer, and reading.
+If you have questions about being a grad student in this lab or at Tech, let me know!

 Email: dclark88@gatech.edu